sirwettering/M13-ORM/README.md

 - Tag belongs to many Product models.

-## Instructions on how to run the app
+## Instructions on how to run the app:

 - Add a .env file to the root of the app with the following details